chivas10111/chivas10111/README.md

 -Beside, I used to have experience in coding the interface for POS in C++ programming language based on the designer's drawings in a company specializing in providing POS.

+-I just finished the frontend course organized by LikeLion

 - ⚡ Fun fact **I am nts**

 <h3 align="left">Connect with me:</h3>